article banner

 Flow is synchronous

 Notice that Flow is synchronous by nature, just like suspending functions: the collect call is suspended until the flow is completed.
-This also means that a flow doesn’t start any new coroutines.
+This also means that a flow doesn't start any new coroutines.
 Its concrete steps can do it, just like suspending functions can start coroutines, but this is not the default behavior for suspending functions.
-Most flow processing steps are executed synchronously, which is why a delay inside onEach introduces a delay between each element, not before all elements, as you might expect.
+Most flow processing steps are executed synchronously, which is why a delay inside onEach introduces a delay between each element, not before all elements.

 Flow and shared state